 Reacting to Negative Comments Around the Thanksgiving Table

 When you are going through the beginning of the divorce process, your lives still may be very still intertwined.
 You may even be spending Thanksgiving together.
 The dreaded holiday dinner small talk could be difficult to navigate, especially if your soon-to-be-ex is known to make negative or snarky comments.
 It isn’t uncommon for in-laws, or other family members to also make dinner uncomfortable for couples.
 How do you survive the onslaught?
-San Diego Family Mediation has a few key tips.
+San Diego Family Mediation Center has a few key tips.

 Before the holidays, take some time to participate in self-care.
 Put yourself in the best mindset possible.
 Eat a healthy diet, get some exercise before dinner, and practice some mindfulness or meditation.
 Think positively and discuss with your spouse the expectations of what will be discussed or not discussed with family beforehand.